cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 - "Output": The OPRF output, a byte string of length `Nh` bytes.

 Test vectors with batch size B > 1 have inputs separated by a comma ",".
-Applicable test vectors will have B different values for the "Blind", "BlindedElement", "EvaluationElement", "UnblindedElement", and "Output" fields.
+Applicable test vectors will have B different values for the "Input", "Blind", "BlindedElement", "EvaluatedElement", "UnblindedElement", and "Output" fields.

 The server key material, pkSm and skSm, are listed under the mode for